Wild & Rise · Canadian Kindergarten

 • Build your name with letter materials from memory.

-• "Do any letters in your name appear in someone else's name in our family?"
+• Ask, "Do any letters in your name show up in someone else's name in our family?"

 Syllables

-• Race through family names.
+• Race through the names in your family.
 Who has the most syllables?

-• Clap 5 new words from a favourite book or around the house.
+• Clap five new words from a favourite book or from around the house.

 • Try compound words: cup-cake, sun-shine, rain-bow.